 First came the bridegroom’s parents.
 Ross Poldark was in his mid-seventies now, but still stood tall in spite of the limp from a long-ago musket ball, which required him to use a walking stick – when he could be persuaded not to throw it aside in disgust.

 His hair was now pure white, though still as thick and curling as in his youth.
-The scar on his cheek - a souvenir, like the musket ball, from that early military adventure - had almost completely faded.
-Though always inclined to a gaunt appearance, the strong bones of his face ensured that he was still a good-looking man.
+The scar on his cheek, from the same military adventure as the musket ball, had almost completely faded.
+Though always inclined to a gaunt appearance, the strong bones of his face ensured that he was a still a good-looking man.

 Beside him, his wife Demelza had enjoyed the same blessing.
 Still slender, still with a lightness of step and a brightness of eye, she could have been twenty years younger than her true age – it had amused Ross for many years now that those who did not know them well assumed that she was his second wife.